corpulentcoffee/dotfiles/README.md

 # Personal dotfiles

-## Repository layout
+## Usage notes

-Note that [`home/`](home) contains the files to be installed into the user home directory, which keeps those files separate from things needed to maintain and use the repository.
-Thus, [`.vscode/`](.vscode) contains Visual Studio Code configuration pertinent to maintaining this repository; it does _not_ contain files to be installed into `~/.config/Code/User/`.
+- [`home/`](home) contains files to be installed into the user home directory, keeping those files separate from things needed to maintain and use the repository; thus, [`.vscode/`](.vscode) contains Visual Studio Code configuration pertinent to maintaining this repository and does _not_ contain files to be installed into `~/.config/Code/User/`
+- [`install.sh`](install.sh) creates destination directories and then symlinks files _individually_, rather than symlink entire directories, allowing finer control over which files are kept in version control

 ## References